Pontiac V8 engine: Design

 All Pontiac V8s from 1955 to 1959 were reverse cooled, known as the "gusher" cooling system.
-It was removed from the design for the 1960 model year because designers moved the generator and the power steering pump from atop the front of the engine down to the front of the heads to accommodate a lower hoodline.
+It was removed from the design for the 1960 model year because designers moved the generator and the power steering pump from atop the front of the engine down to the front of the heads to accommodate lower hoodlines.
 However, the 1959 389 engines had the generator in front of the heads with reverse flow cooling still in use.